Links on SoundGuys may earn us a commission. Learn more.

-Who are the Klipsch S1 True Wireless for?
+Who is the Klipsch S1 True Wireless for?

 What’s it like to use the Klipsch S1?

-Using the Klipsch S1 earbuds is a fine experience but as someone fond of the Klipsch brand, I was hoping for something better.
+Using the Klipsch S1 earbuds is a fine experience but nothing of note.
 Plastic housings remain the standard within the sub-$100 category, but not all plastics and their finishes are created equal.
 These earbuds are unusually slippery and it was a struggle to remove them from the case.

 A tinted plastic lid is the company’s attempt at making the charging case stylish, yet it ends up looking and feeling cheap.
 Four LEDs beneath the lid indicate battery levels and increase in 25% increments.
 Weak hinges feel eager and ready to snap at a moment’s notice.
 Klipsch includes a wireless charging pad for the case, but I’ve never been a fan of wireless charging and would rather the money go to a slightly better build or aptX support.

-It’s unreliable, even within the 10-meter range.
-The Klipsch S1 earbuds repeatedly disconnected from my Microsoft Surface Book multiple times, and would automatically reconnect within seconds.
-I had similar disconnects from my Android device, but it was most egregious on my Windows laptop and desktop.
+Connection stability is unreliable, even within the 10-meter range.
+The Klipsch S1 earbuds repeatedly disconnect from my Microsoft Surface Book, and would automatically reconnect within seconds.
+I have similar disconnects from my Android device too.
 This isn’t just an issue with our unit: other users have bemoaned the same issue on Amazon.
-They also failed to disconnect when I wanted them too: placing the earbuds back in the case didn’t automatically power the ‘buds down.
+The buds also fail to disconnect when I want them to: placing the earbuds back in the case didn’t automatically power the buds down.

 You may be thinking, “Eh, not a big deal”—which is true—except that anytime the headset pairs to a new device, it maxes out the device volume levels.
 The real problem lies in how many music streaming apps automatically resume playback anytime an audio device is connected via Bluetooth or by wire.
 This resulted in my eardrums being slammed with extremely loud volumes that I didn’t want.